"I realize that sounds rather wimpy."

 "That's what I should have done, just gone off somewhere and done nothing for a month or two, but the idea never occurred to me."

 That last line is devastating in its honesty.
-A man who had just sold a company for $49 million — whose entire psychology is organized around keeping options open and avoiding pain — couldn't conceive of the simplest option: doing nothing.
+Someone whose entire psychology is organized around keeping options open and avoiding pain couldn't conceive of the simplest option: doing nothing.
 The restless engine doesn't have a neutral gear.

 He started writing essays.
-Not as a career move.
-As a form of self-medication.
+Not as a career move, but as a form of self-medication.
 "An essay is something you write to figure something out."
 The essays were the only thing that made the engine stop grinding.

 In 2003, Jessica Livingston showed up to a party at Graham's Cambridge house.
 The friend who'd invited her had moved out of state.
 She stayed anyway.

 Y Combinator launched that summer.
 Eight startups. $200,000 pooled from Graham, Morris, Trevor Blackwell, and Jessica.
-Today, it has funded over 4,000 companies — including Airbnb, Dropbox, Stripe, and Reddit — worth over $600 billion.
-Graham cooked weekly dinners for founders.
-Jessica did the grocery shopping and built fires at the office.
-She'd splurge on fancy cheeses from a nearby gourmet shop.
-"It was basically a dinner party for friends."
+Today, it has funded over 4,000 companies worth over $600 billion, including Airbnb, Dropbox, Stripe, and Reddit.

 What the public didn't see was how the operation actually worked during interviews.
 Graham, Morris, and Blackwell asked the technical questions.
 Then they'd all turn to Jessica: